Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-html/unnamed-chunk-32-1.png" width="576" style="display: block; margin: auto;" />

+When you have multiple heatmaps and it is better to keep the size of simple annotations on all heatmaps with same style, `ht_opt$anno_simple_size` can be set to control the simple annotation size globally (It will be introduced in Section \@ref(change-parameters-simultaneously)).

 ## Simple annotation as an annotation function {#simple-annotation-as-an-annotation-function}

 `HeatmapAnnotation()` supports _"complex annotation"_ by setting the annotation as a function.
 The